 Also known as silver shampoo, blonde shampoo or violet shampoo, purple shampoo is a violet-tinted toning shampoo that struggles to remove the brassiness in your white, silver, grey, pastel or blonde hair.

 Purple shampoo is named because it actually comes in the color purple, and for a very interesting and helpful reason.
-Purple shampoo is the magic potion that gives your halo of golden or silver tresses the perfect, polished glow.
+Purple shampoo is the magic potion that gives your halo of golden or silver tresses the perfect, polished glow, just like blue shampoo for brunettes.
 This may seem like an exaggeration if you have never seen the effects of a purple shampoo on light colored hair.

 Purple shampoo is purple so it can tone down the red, orange and yellow undertones that can make blonde, silver and light shades of blonde look brassy.
 Purple shampoo is the at-home hair toning tool that keeps blonde hair looking natural and gorgeous.